 This method of fabrication of insulating gaps does not use electron beam lithography and therefore avoids the contamination of the surface by residues from organic resist.
 A thin layer of platinum carbon was deposited in D. Klinov's laboratory on a freshly cleaved mica substrate.
-This metal layer has an estimated thickness of at around 5 nm and a resistance per square of around 1 k $\Omega$ .
-A schematic representation of the sample layout after laser and focused ion beam (FIB) etching is shown on Fig. 13.
-In a first step thick gold ( $\simeq 200 \text{ nm}$ ) contact pads were evaporated through a mechanical mask.
-We then cut long trenches in the metallic film using an ultraviolet focused laser with spot-size around 10 to 30 $\mu$ m.
+This metal layer has an estimated thickness of at around 5 nm and a resistance per square of around 1 k Ω .
+A schematic representation of the sample layout after laser and focused ion beam (FIB) etching is shown in Fig. 13.
+In a first step thick gold (\simeq 200 nm) contact pads were evaporated through a mechanical mask.
+We then cut long trenches in the metallic film using an ultraviolet focused laser with spot-size around 10 to 30 μ m.
 The laser locally heats the surface and evaporates the metal layer creating holes in the metal of the order of the spot size.
-Programmable motors then allow to expose the metal in predefined patterns around the golden contacts leaving regularly spaced metal openings 60 $\mu$ m long.
-These remaining metal stripes were opened with a Gallium FIB which can etch narrow 100 nm wide trenches.
-In order to determine the minimal dose of FIB irradiation required to produce a narrow insulating gap in the platinum film we have developed a technique for in-situ measurement of the film resistance inside the FIB microscope.
+Programmable

-FIG. 13: Sketch of a sample produced with FIB etching with a sample photography on the background.
+Fig. 13.
+Sketch of a sample produced with FIB etching with a sample photography on the background.
 It shows the gold contact pads, the pattern exposed to laser irradiation (green line) and the small gaps etched with FIB at the last step (red line).
-The scales are not all preserved on this diagram: the red line (region etched with FIB) is in reality 50 $\mu$ m long and 100 nm whereas the width of the lines etched with laser is roughly 10 $\mu$ m.
+The scales are not all preserved on this diagram: the red line (region etched with FIB) is in reality 50 μm long and 100 nm whereas the width of the lines etched with laser is roughly 10 μm.